mossmatters/HybPiper/README.md

 - Change to Intronerate supercontig file name.
 - Update hybpiper_stats.py so that %length is calculated correctly when using a protein bait/target file.
 - By default, inserts Ns into sequences where there are gaps in Exonerate hits with respect to the protein query.
+- args.no_bwa

 **1.3.2** *February, 2020*